Last Updated on January 10, 2026 by Martina McKeough

 Ankle straps on your high heels can be a great fashion statement but they also do the job of keeping your feet from slipping forward in your shoes.
 The extra strapping stabilizes your foot which helps you to walk without any problems.

-There is no need to put in too much.
-Just a small sprinkling of powder in the sole of your shoe should be enough to help your problem.
-Dr Scholl’s sweat-absorbing foot powder is a great product for the job and it is an inexpensive solution to your problem.
+There is no need to put too much in your shoes.
+Just a small sprinkling of powder on the insole of your shoe should be enough to help your problem.
+Foot Sense is a great natural product for the job and it is an inexpensive solution to the problem.

-Wear Pads to Keep Feet From Sliding Forward Such as Foot Petals
+Wear Shoe Callus Pads To Keep Feet From Sliding Forward

 Wear a Pair of Tights